 -Kapha: eucalyptus, grapefruit, rosemary, cedar, sage.

 Place a drop of oil on the ring finger of the right hand and rub it gently onto the third eye using small, clockwise circles.
-Deepen and slow your inhalation and exhalation as you count to 11 full breaths.
+Deepen and slow your inhalation and exhalation as you count

 All three doshas benefit from a quick cleansing, but water temperature varies by body constitution.
 Pittas benefit from cool water, while lukewarm water is ideal for vatas and even warmer temperatures are best for balancing, cool- natured kaphas.
 Ayurveda believes that anything put on the skin is eventually assimilated by the body, so lower the body’s toxicity by avoiding products with synthetic chemicals.

 Exercise rejuvenates the body and mind, alleviates stress and fatigue.
 You can also exercise after an aromatic oil massage, the heat during exercise will ensure better absorption.
 You need not do very intense exercise.
 Light-moderate exercise is sufficient, yoga postures like sun salutations or a brisk walk around the park will ensure you get that dose of fresh air and sunlight.